2026 Bangladeshi general election: Background

-Following negotiations between student leaders and the Bangladesh Armed Forces, Nobel laureate Muhammad Yunus was appointed as the Chief Adviser of Bangladesh to lead an interim government with a view of leading the country to new elections.
-The student leaders of the protest movement have also formed political groups like National Citizen Party and are assumed to participate in the election.
+Following negotiations between Students Against Discrimination leaders and the Bangladesh Armed Forces, Nobel laureate Muhammad Yunus was appointed as the Chief Adviser of Bangladesh to lead an interim government with a view of leading the country to new elections.
+The student leaders of the protest movement have also formed political groups such as the National Citizen Party and are assumed to participate in the election.
 Over time, serious disagreements have arisen over participation of the Awami League in the polls.
-BNP leader Ruhul Kabir Rizvi & Jatiya Party (Ershad) leader GM Quader supported the participation of Awami League in the polls.
-Bangladesh Army chief Waker-Uz-Zaman had reportedly stated that the participation of a 'refined' Awami League led by leaders with 'clean' image like Shirin Sharmin Chaudhury, Sheikh Fazle Noor Taposh & Saber Hossain Chowdhury is necessary to ensure that the elections are 'free, fair & inclusive'.
-However, Students Against Discrimination placed within the interim government like Mahfuj Alam bitterly opposed the participation of the Awami League in the polls.
+BNP leader Ruhul Kabir Rizvi and Jatiya Party (Ershad) leader GM Quader supported Awami League participation in the polls.
+Bangladesh Army chief Waker-Uz-Zaman had reportedly stated that the participation of a "refined" Awami League led by leaders with "clean" image like Shirin Sharmin Chaudhury, Sheikh Fazle Noor Taposh and Saber Hossain Chowdhury is necessary to ensure that the elections are "free, fair and inclusive".
+Students Against Discrimination placed within the interim government like Mahfuj Alam bitterly opposed the participation of the Awami League in the polls.
 NCP leader Nahid Islam also voiced his opposition to participation of the Awami League in the polls, unless its leaders are put on trial for the July massacre.
 He stated that any attempt to relaunch the so-called refined Awami League in the elections amounts to foreign interference.
-Bangladesh Jamaat-e-Islami Ameer Shafiqur Rahman has also expressed his dissent against allowing Awami League participating in the polls.
+Bangladesh Jamaat-e-Islami Ameer Shafiqur Rahman has also expressed his opposition to allowing the Awami League to participate in the polls.

-A petition demanding a ban on the Awami League & its associates of the Grand Alliance filed by the student agitators had been turned down by the Appellate Division.
-On 9 April 2025, The NCP, Jamaat-e-Islami & other Islamist organisations like the Hefazat-e-Islam Bangladesh staged a 2025 Shahbag protest in front of the Jamuna State Guest House, the residence of the Chief Adviser, demanding a ban on the Awami League.
-On the following day, the interim government banned Awami League and all of its activities in cyberspace and elsewhere, under the Anti-Terrorism Act, 2009.
+A petition demanding a ban on the Awami League and its associates of the Grand Alliance filed by the student agitators had been rejected by the Appellate Division.
+On 9 April 2025, the NCP, Jamaat-e-Islami and other Islamist organisations such as the Hefazat-e-Islam Bangladesh staged a 2025 Awami League ban protests in front of the Jamuna State Guest House, the residence of the Chief Adviser, demanding a ban on the Awami League.
+On the following day, the interim government banned the Awami League and all of its activities in cyberspace and elsewhere, under the Anti-Terrorism Act, 2009.
 The ban would last until the International Crimes Tribunal completes the trial of the party and its leaders.

-July Charter was signed on 17 October 2025 between the interim government and 25 political parties on the mutual consensus over the future constitutional, electoral, judiciary, local governmental and police & ACC-related reforms.
-Five political parties, which were involved in the negotiations, including the NCP and the four member parties of the Left Democratic Alliance, did not participate in the signing ceremony.

-The International Crimes Tribunal ruled on 17 November 2025 that Hasina and her co-defendants were guilty of war crimes and sentenced her along with former Home Minister Asaduzzaman Khan Kamal to death.
-Prior to the verdict, the Awami League announced their "Dhaka Lockdown" programme, threatening to separate the city from the rest of the country.
-The government tightened security to curb the violence.
-Despite this, nationwide arsons and explosions happened before the day, creating an anxious environment in the country.
+On 17 November 2025, the International Crimes Tribunal ruled that Sheikh Hasina and her co-defendants were guilty of war crimes and sentenced her along with former home minister Asaduzzaman Khan Kamal to death.
+Khaleda Zia, former Bangladesh Prime Minister who was acquitted of all charges after the 2024 Bangladesh quota reform movement died on 30 December 2025 after a prolonged illness sparking a change in Bangladesh political landscape.